Tribal Warrior Workshops

 Power Animals & Teachers

 In shamanic cultures, it is believed that when we are born, the spirit of at least one animal volunteers itself to protect and guide us throughout our life.
-This is our power animal.
-You can ask them for help and guidance within a shamanic journey.

 Your power animal represents the entire species of the animal that is protecting and helping you.
 Not just one eagle, kangaroo or squirrel protecting you rather the entire species of eagle, kangaroo or squirrel.